Second-generation biofuels: Second Generation Feedstocks

 To qualify as a second generation feedstock, a source must not be suitable for human consumption.
 Second-generation biofuel feedstocks include specifically grown inedible energy crops, cultivated inedible oils, agricultural and municipal wastes, waste oils, and algae.
 Nevertheless, cereal and sugar crops are also used as feedstocks to second-generation processing technologies.
 Land use, existing biomass industries and relevant conversion technologies must be considered when evaluating suitability of developing biomass as feedstock for energy.

 Energy crops

 Plants are made from lignin, hemicellulose and cellulose; second-generation technology uses one, two or all of these components.
 Common lignocellulosic energy crops include wheat straw, Arundo donax, Miscanthus spp., short rotation coppice poplar and willow.
 However, each offers different opportunities and no one crop can be considered 'best' or 'worst'.

+When choosing which energy crops to plant, it is important to consider their overall environmental impact.
+For example, certain biofuel grasses are invasive in North America, so these must be avoided.
+Native or proven non-invasive plants are preferred, especially since native plants tend to provide more ecosystem services.
+Further considerations should include a life cycle analysis to compare the total carbon footprint of several crop options.
+Life cycle analyses can also include impacts on soil and water in the surrounding area.

 Municipal solid waste

 Municipal Solid Waste comprises a very large range of materials, and total waste arisings are increasing.
 In the UK, recycling initiatives decrease the proportion of waste going straight for disposal, and the level of recycling is increasing each year.
 However, there remains significant opportunities to convert this waste to fuel via gasification or pyrolysis.

+Household and commercial food waste may be turned into bioethanol and biomethane.
+Bioethanol can then be used to fuel vehicles, while biomethane can be used in place of the fossil fuel natural gas.